 We are proud to be a provider for the American Institute for Avalanche Research and Education (AIARE).
 For the 2020-2021 season we will offer AIARE avalanche 1 and avalanche rescue courses.
 We are also pround to offer students free use of BCA avalanche safety equipment on all of our courses.
 We also have BCA shovels, probes, and beacons to rent for personal use.

 Course Description: The Outdoor Recreation Program is partnering with the Earth Sciences Department to put on a 1-credit AIARE avalanche 1 course.
 This course requires a total of approximately 32 hours as compared to a traditional 24-hour avalanche 1 course.
 Students can expect to go a little deeper into snow science and analyzing case studies, as well as have additional time for hands-on application in the field.
 In order to register for this course you must use the MSU course registration portal.
 This course will include a combination of lectures and field sessions.
 Students can expect to develop a good grounding in how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn rescue techniques required to find and dig up a buried person (if an avalanche occurs and someone in the party is caught).
 The AIARE 1 is for current or aspiring backcountry skiers and snowboarders who want to recreate in or near avalanche terrain.
-Students must be able to travel in avalanche terrain on either skis or a splitboard.
+Students must be able to travel in avalanche terrain on either backcountry skis or a splitboard.
 There are no other prerequisites.

 Touring Gear: Splitboards, alpine touring, and telemark ski packages are REQUIRED for all our of courses, and are available to rent at a 50% discount (limited availability, reserve early!).

-shovel, and probe), transportation, and lift passes (as applicable) are all included
+Transportation, instruction, and lift passes (as applicable) are all included in the price.